Keitai Denjū Telefang: Gameplay

-One Denjū stays by the player's side at a time and follows him around but in battle he can call up to two other Denjū to help him.
-Denjū will sometimes give the player their phone numbers after he or she beats them in a random battle but take longer to arrive in battle if they're originally from a distant area, due to getting lost.
+One Denjū stays by the player's side at a time and follows them around but in battle he can call up to two other Denjū to help them.
+Denjū will sometimes give the player their phone numbers after they beat them in a random battle but take longer to arrive in battle if they're originally from a distant area, due to getting lost.
 Sometimes, they may not even show up at all if called, so care must be taken to make sure that the player is not calling a Denjū which is too far away.

 Mechanics

 All Denjū have a range of statistics (colloquially called "stats"): Hit Points (HP), Speed, Attack, Defense, Denma Attack and Denma Defense.
 These statistics determine how powerful, fast or robust any given Denjū is.
 The type of habitat a Denjū lives in determines how weak it is to attacks from Denjū from other habitats; there is a vulnerability chain that goes from Mountain to Sky, from Sky to Forest, from Forest to Aquatic, from Aquatic to Desert, from Desert to Grassland and, finally, from Grassland to Mountain.
 This also applies in reverse in the sense that a Denjū of certain types inflicts less damage upon one it is weak to.
 However, this was slightly changed in Keitai Denjū Telefang 2, where Denjūs habitat types are defensive, and attacks are of separate offensive types: Normal, Flame, Thunder, Water, Wind, Rock and Machine.
 This arrangement makes Denjū a bit more versatile, as they may carry moves that would be effective against opponents they would normally have trouble against.

 In battle, the Denjū have an array of two to four attacks specific to their species.
 The battles are not strictly turn-based; the Speed stat of a Denjū determines how many turns it can take and when.
 Thus, for example, a Denjū with a higher Speed stat could attack twice for every time a Denjū with a lower Speed stat goes once, also attacking before the slower Denjū can get a hit in.
 Battles are performed in matches where each team may have anywhere from one to three Denjū participating.
 Losing causes a game over and the player is then returned to the title screen of the games.

 A Denjūs attacks cannot be altered unless a Denjū evolves.
 Evolution is achieved by three different methods: "Natural evolution" (achieved by training Denjū), "Modified evolution" (by giving Denjū certain items in a "modified evolution" area) or "Experimental evolution" (achieved by taking the DNA of one Denjū with an item called Phone Card and giving it to the Denjū to be "experimentally evolved").
 Some Denjū do not evolve.
 In Keitai Denjū Telefang, evolution is permanent but in Keitai Denjū Telefang 2, evolution can be reversed if it was not achieved through "Natural evolution".